 EXECUTIVE VICE PRESIDENT, CHIEF MARKETING OFFICER

-McCullough originally joined Sacramento in 1988, spending two seasons as the teams director of broadcasting before accepting a similar position at the NBA in 1990, where he assisted teams in the production of game telecasts and played an integral role in national NBA broadcasts, as well as special event broadcasts like the NBA Draft and NBA All-Star Weekend activities.
+- Prior to joining The HEAT Group, McCullough was with the Sacramento Kings, where in five years he oversaw a marketing effort that led to 495 consecutive sold-out games.
+McCullough originally joined Sacramento in 1988, spending two seasons as the team’s director of broadcasting before accepting a similar position at the NBA in 1990, where he assisted teams in the production of game telecasts and played an integral role in national NBA broadcasts, as well as special event broadcasts like the NBA Draft and NBA All-Star Weekend activities.

 - McCullough was a three-year starter for the Utah State Aggies basketball team (during the short-shorts era), and was fortunate enough to participate in the NCAA and NIT Tournaments before graduating in 1984 with a degree in political science.
 McCullough is the proud father of five children, all of whom are much smarter than he is.
 For “fun”, McCullough teaches Spinning classes twice weekly at the ridiculous hour of 5:45am, and enjoys working out, roller blading, yoga, reading and music…his Kindle and iPod, which contains over 17,000 songs, are constant companions.